GiulioDeveloper/ScreenMaths/README.md

 To try a simple possible implementation of these features, just check the demo folder, and see how they work!

+ ### Contribution
-If you need some extra features, feel free to send your request in the github form.
+If you have problems or you need extra features, feel free to send your request in the github form.

 # How it works